 Taipei has some very cool manhole covers on the streets and sidewalks.
 They’re subtle, but once you start noticing them, there are some really artistic designs.
-They’re not as widespread or as colourful as Japan’s famous manhole cover artwork, but if you look closely you’ll find some interesting examples.
+They’re not as widespread as Japan’s famous manhole cover artwork, but if you look closely you’ll find some interesting examples.

 The Taipei 101 manhole cover

 The most colourful example is the Taipei 101 manhole cover, which you can find in the area nearby the Taipei 101 tower.
 The characters translate to ‘north rain water’.
 The amazing rich colours of the manhole cover are made just like the Japanese manhole covers, created by filling in the reservoirs with a weather resistant paint, which then dries in place.
 It’s a really cool way to liven up the area around one of Taipei’s most fun districts!

 The forests and lakes of Taiwan manhole cover

 This manhole cover design shows the natural side of Taiwan.
 While Taipei is a modern, sprawling city of high rises and freeways, much of the rest of the country is made up of beautiful forests, rivers, national parks and beaches.
 This simplistic design pays homage to those elements.

 The design of the flower on this manhole cover appears to be a cherry blossom design, very reminiscent of Tokyo’s iconic sakura pattern.
 The word ‘Taipei’ appears on the top band of this manhole cover.
 Inside the flower, there’s a scene which may be a road, a bridge, and falling rain.